duckdb/duckdb-web/_posts/2021-12-03-duck-arrow.md

 cur_batch <- record_batch_reader$read_next_batch()
 ```

 The preceding R code shows in low-level detail how the data is streaming.
-We provide the helper `to_arrow()` in the Arrow package which is a wrapper around this that makes it easy to incorporate this streaming into a dplyr pipeline. [^1]
+We provide the helper `to_arrow()` in the Arrow package which is a wrapper around this that makes it easy to incorporate this streaming into a dplyr pipeline.

+> In Arrow 6.0.0, `to_arrow()` currently returns the full table, but will allow full streaming in our upcoming 7.0.0 release.

 ## Benchmark Comparison